 Business Continuity

 Downtime is costly for any organisation, often resulting in lost revenue and damaged customer relationships.
 Backup software is essential to a business continuity plan, enabling swift recovery after a disaster and reducing downtime.
 In industries where constant access to data is critical—such as finance, healthcare, and retail—even a brief period of downtime can lead to financial losses.
-Backup software minimises this risk by ensuring that, no matter what happens, a company can quickly restore its systems and continue its operations with minimal interruption.
+Minimises this risk by ensuring that, no matter what happens, a company can quickly restore its systems and continue its operations with minimal interruption.

 Cybersecurity Threats